Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 Leaning on the statement above, we can think of risk management as:

-- Identifying leverage points in a project and the subsequent application of effort on these leverage points to influence risk drivers.
+2. Identifying leverage points in a project and applying effort to these leverage points to influence risk drivers.

 The objective of risk management is not the total elimination of risk but the identification of viable projects where future success and revenue generation is possible.